Aosana/Brii/README.md

 It is highly recommended that you uninstall the game through Steam, delete the game folder, and reinstall it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents within it.

 [This](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after a clean reinstallation.

+### Start Skyrim

+Start the game and exit once you're in the main menu.
+This will ensure any settings files needed by Wabbajack are created in the game's root directory.